aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 # <a name="UsinggentoGenerateAboutCodeToolkitFiles">Using gen to Generate AboutCode Toolkit Files</a>

-## <a name="PrepareYourSoftwareInventoryforgenStandardColumnNames">Prepare Your Software Inventory for gen Standard Column Names</a>
+## <a name="PrepareYourSoftwareInventoryforgenStandardFieldNames">Prepare Your Software Inventory for gen Standard Field Names</a>

-You should start with a software inventory of your codebase in spreadsheet format.
-You need to prepare a version of it that will identify the column values that you want to appear in your .ABOUT files.
-Note the following standard column names (defined in the ABOUT File Specification), which gen will use to look for the values that it will store in your generated .ABOUT files, as well as any additional text files that you identify, which it will copy and store next to the .ABOUT files.
+You should start with a software inventory of your codebase in spreadsheet or JSON format.
+You need to prepare a version of it that will identify the field values that you want to appear in your .ABOUT files.
+Note the following standard field names (defined in the ABOUT File Specification), which gen will use to look for the values that it will store in your generated .ABOUT files, as well as any additional text files that you identify, which it will copy and store next to the .ABOUT files.

 <table>
   <tr>
-    <td>Standard Column Name</td>
+    <td>Standard Field Name</td>
     <td>Description</td>
     <td>Notes</td>
   </tr>